thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 ### On-Demand update remediation
-It's possible to a one-time update of all dell drivers/firmware using a remediation or a PowerShell Script.
+It's possible to run a one-time update of all dell drivers/firmware using a remediation or a PowerShell Script.
 The PowerShell script can be assigned to a group of devices, whilst the remediation the be run on-demand for troubleshooting purposes.